peasy/peasy-js/README.md

 #Like what you see?

-Please consider showing your appreciation by starring the project.
+Please consider showing your support by starring the project.